KVSAGG/KVSAGG/README.md

 ## Federated Learning

 Codes in this folder are forked from open source code of *MinMax Sampling: A Near-optimal Global Summary for Aggregation in the Wide Area*.
-We apply our KVSAgg after the sampling process in a GPU friendly way to evaluate performance.
+We apply our KVSAgg after the sampling process in a GPU friendly way.

 In cifar10.sh we provided an example of how to run the program.
 The meaning of some of the arguments are provided in the chart below: